Dub music: Influence of dub on punk and rock music

 Since the inception of dub in the late 1960s, its history has been intertwined with that of the punk rock scene in the UK.
-The Clash worked on collaborations involving Jamaican dub reggae creators like Lee "Scratch" Perry (whose "Police & Thieves", co-written with Junior Murvin, was covered by the Clash on their first album) and Mikey Dread (on the Sandinista! album).
+The Clash worked on collaborations involving Jamaican dub reggae creators like Lee "Scratch" Perry (whose "Police & Thieves", co-written with Junior Murvin, was covered by the Clash on their first album) and Mikey Dread (on the Sandinista! album and Bankrobber single).
 As well, the English group Ruts DC, a post-Malcolm Owen incarnation of the reggae influenced punk group the Ruts, released Rhythm Collision Dub Volume 1 (Roir session), with the expertise of the Mad Professor.
 Many punk rock bands In the U.S. were exposed to dub via the rasta punk band Bad Brains from Washington, D.C., which was established and released their most influential material during the 1980s.
 Blind Idiot God placed dub music alongside their faster and more intense noise rock tracks.
 Dub was adopted by some punk rock groups of the 90s, with bands such as Rancid and NOFX writing original songs in a dub style.
 Often, bands considered to be ska punk play dub influenced songs; one of the first such bands to become popular was Sublime, whose albums featured both dub originals and remixes.
 They went on to influence more recent American bands such as Rx Bandits and the Long Beach Dub Allstars.
 In addition, dub influenced some types of pop, including bands such as No Doubt.
 No Doubt's fifth album, Rock Steady, features an assortment of popular dub sounds like reverb and echoing.
 As noted by the band themselves, No Doubt is heavily influenced by Jamaican musical aesthetics and production techniques, even recording their Rock Steady album in Kingston, Jamaica, and producing B-sides featuring dub influences on their Everything in Time B-sides album.
 Some controversy still exists on whether pop-ska bands like No Doubt can regard themselves as a part of dub lineage.
 Other bands followed in the footsteps of No Doubt, fusing pop-ska and dub influences, such as Save Ferris and Vincent.